spark-notebook/spark-notebook/README.md

 The Spark Notebook allows performing [reproducible analysis](http://simplystatistics.org/2014/06/06/the-real-reason-reproducible-research-is-important/) with Scala, Apache Spark and the Big Data ecosystem.

-The Spark is available out of the box, and is simply accessed by the variable `sparkContext` or `sc`.
+Apache Spark is available out of the box, and is simply accessed by the variable `sparkContext` or `sc`.

-The Spark Notebook supports exclusibly the Scala programming language, the [The Unpredicted Lingua Franca for Data Science](https://youtu.be/3_oV25nZz8I) and extensibly exploits the JVM ecosystem of libraries to drive and smooth evolution of data-driven software from exploration to production.
+The Spark Notebook supports exclusibly the Scala programming language, the [The Unpredicted Lingua Franca for Data Science](https://youtu.be/3_oV25nZz8I) and extensibly exploits the JVM ecosystem of libraries to drive an smooth evolution of data-driven software from exploration to production.

 The Spark Notebook is available for *NIX and Windows systems in easy to use ZIP/TAR, Docker and DEB packages.